equinor/tdd_workshop/docs/workshop-pre-reqs.md

 ## Skills

 Quite a few :) We expect some software development skills, but we will support you in any case.
-Some rudimentary knowledge to basic Linux commands will be helpful.
+Some knowledge to basic python, git, Linux commands will be helpful.

 * based on https://github.com/equinor/oc-iaas-iac-course